johndavemanuel/bootstrap-gulp-starter-template/README.md

 - Clone this repo: `git clone https://github.com/johndavemanuel/bootstrap-gulp-starter-template.git`
 - Navigate into the repo directory: `cd bootstrap-gulp-starter-template`
 - Install all node packages: `npm install`
-- Run `gulp`
+- Run `gulp dev`
 - Your site is now viewable at this URL: http://localhost:3000
-- To create compressed, production-ready assets run `gulp build`.
+- To create compressed, production-ready assets run `gulp prod`.
 This will delete everything in the dist folder and recreate all of your complied files.
 Never make updates directly into the dist folder as these files get overridden each time.
 Note: The dist folder is not kept in source control.

 ### Folder Structure:

-- `dist/`: Compiled files.
-Note: Do not modify anything in this directory.
-Your changes will be overridden every time you run the build command.
+- `dist/` - compiled distribution files
-- `node_modules` Front-end dependencies.
+- `node_modules` - front-end dependencies
-- `src/` Folder contains all of your core, working files—static assets, pages, templates, etc. These assets are compiled to a distribution folder.
-This is a completely static HTML site.
+- `src/` - contains all of your core, working files—static assets, pages, templates, etc
-- `src/assets/` Sass files, JS files, images, and fonts go here.
+- `src/assets/` - scss files, JS files, images, and fonts are here
-- `src/data/` External data.
+- `src/data/` - external data
-- `src/layouts/` HTML layouts (templates).
+- `src/layouts/` - HTML layouts templates
-- `src/pages/` Site pages.
+- `src/pages/` - site pages
-- `src/partials/` Handlebars partials.
+- `src/partials/` - handlebars partials files.
-- `reports` txt file for accessibility issues
+- `gulpfile.js` - all task definitions
-- `gulpfile.js` Task definitions.
+- `package.json` - handles the front-end dependencies
-- `package.json` Handles the front-end dependencies.
+- `.htmllintrc` - handles the HTML lint rules
-- `.htmllintrc` Handles the HTML lint rules.
+- `.sass-lint.yml` - handles the SCSS lint rules
-- `.sass-lint.yml` Handles the SASS lint rules.
+- `reports` - txt generated file for accessibility issues

 ### Gulp Plugins:
 - [gulp-autoprefixer](https://www.npmjs.com/package/gulp-autoprefixer)